Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ```
 https://my-kibana-host:5601
 ```
 If Kibana doesn't start (>3-4 minutes) or doesn't report to be ready, please use docker logs Kibana to check for errors.

+At this point you can already import the sample dashboard: `kibana/Axway-APIM-Daschboard.ndjson` into Kibana.
+Menu --> Stack Management --> Saved Objects.

+:exclamation: You are welcome to create additional visualizations and dashboards, but do not adapt the existing ones, as they will be overwritten by the update.

 #### Logstash / API-Builder / Memcached

 It is recommended to deploy these components on one machine, so they are in a common Docker-Compose file and share the same network.
+Furthermore, a low latency between these components is beneficial.
 This allows you to use the default values for Memcached and API Builder.
 Therefore you only need to specify where the Admin-Node-Manager or the API manager can be found for this step.
 If necessary you have to specify an API-Manager admin user.
 ```
 ADMIN_NODE_MANAGER=https://my-admin-node-manager:8090
 API_MANAGER_USERNAME=elkAdmin
 API_MANAGER_PASSWORD=elastic
 ```
 Check that the docker containers for Logstash, API Builder and Memached are running.
-It may take some time (2-3 minutes) until Logstash is finally started.
 ```
 [ec2-user@ip-172-31-61-59 axway-apim-elk-v1.0.0-RC4]$ docker ps
 CONTAINER ID        IMAGE                                       COMMAND                  CREATED             STATUS                 PORTS                              NAMES